ChemeketaCS/csweb/content/assignments/cs290/current/03/_index.md

 Continue working in the `aboutme` directory.

 You should do the accessibility audit on the version of your pages you turned in for week 2.

 If you do the Bootstrap work first, use git to "time travel" back to the pre Bootstrap version of your pages.
+Commit any new work, then use github or the `git log` command in your assignment folder to identify a commit before you started this week's work.
+Find the long hexadecimal commit id.
+You can checkout that commit by typing the first 7 or so characters.
+Lets say your commit id is `ecfe9729601b1746a7c2a177d9be88a9424afc31`, you would do:

+    git checkout ecfe972

 The accessibility audit you will submit as a PDF.